 An additional feature of the alarms infrastructure is automatic cleanup of processed alarms.
 An internal thread runs every so often, and purges all alarms marked as closed with a timestamp earlier than the given window.
-This daemon can be configured using the properties httpd.enable.alarm-clean-er, httpd.alarm-cleaner.timeout and httpd.alarm-cleaner.delete-entries-be-fore.
+This daemon can be configured using the properties alarms.enable.cleaner, alarms.cleaner.timeout, alarms.cleaner.timeout.unit, alarms.cleaner.delete-entries-before and alarms.cleaner.delete-entries-before.unit.
+The cleaner is off by default.
+This feature is mainly useful when running over an XML store, to mitigate slow-down due to bloat; nevertheless, there is nothing prohibiting its use with RDBMS.